-Check your development system for viruses and malware by running the latest antivirus software and rebuild your app's package.
+Check your development system for viruses and malware by running the latest antivirus software.

-- The value or usefulness of the app is not clear.
+- The purpose of the app is not clear.

 - The app has a name or icon that is very similar to other apps in the Store.

 - The app is valuable or useful only in a subset of the languages that it claims to support.

 - The app does not appear to be fully functional.
 For example, it uses sign-in functionality but doesn't provide users with a way to create an account.